The Grey safari

 LEVEL all experience levels

 This trip is currently full.
-If you would like to put your name on the waiting list in case we have a cancellation, please fill out the booking form below.
-We will also be doing this tour again in 2023.
-Please use the comment box in the booking form to indicated if you would ike to join us in 2023 in Kenya.
+If you would like to put your name on the waiting list in case we have a cancellation, please fill out the booking form below, or join us in 2023.
+You can pre-enroll for the October 2023 tour using the booking form below.

-We have designed a super special safari for you, combining the best opportunities to get gre of rhino, with the most beautiful locations to photograph elephants with big tusks, moving in big herds over empty plains with dramatic backgrounds.
+We have designed a super special safari for you, combining the best opportunities to get amazing shots of rhino, with the most beautiful locations to photograph elephants with big tusks, moving in big herds over empty plains with dramatic backgrounds.
 We call this trip: THE GREY SAFARI.

 The tour is planned to take place in October of 2022, and we will take only 6 guests with us!